rokartur/Micmute/README.md

 </div>

 ## About
-Mismute is native & lightweight menu bar application for toggling microphone mute.
+Micmute is native & lightweight menu bar application for toggling microphone mute.

 ## Requirements
 Micmute require macOS 14 or latest.